Polezky/rabbitmq-tracing-ui/readme.md

 - Click on the Admin tab.
 - If you have already traces then you can move to the next step.
 To use the 'Tracing UI' plugin you need to have at least one trace file in JSON format.
 To create a trace file use the 'Tracing' plugin which is included in the RabbitMQ delivery.

-  - On the right side menu click on the 'Tracing' tab.
+  - Click on the 'Tracing' tab on the right side menu.
   - Expand the 'Add new trace' section
   - In this section type 'File Name', choose the 'JSON' format, and type the user name and the password.
 Optionally restrict 'Max payloads bytes' and Pattern.
   - Click on the 'Add trace' button.